The Ancient Parish of BEMPTON

 [Description(s) edited mainly from various 19th century sources by Colin Hinson. ©2010]

-- Photographs of over 350 gravestones and plaques at Bempton with linked surname index.
+- Photographs of the over 430 gravestones and plaques at Bempton with linked surname index.

 - Transcript of the entry for Bempton in the "Collections relative to Churches and Chapels".